 Firebaugh, Glenn.
 2008.
 Seven Rules for Social Research.
 Princeton: Princeton University Press (note: this is a handy reference that we will use throughout the course, but it is not a statistics textbook).
-This book is relatively inexpensive and e-copies are available for less than \$20.
-Dartmouth Library also has access to The Ronson book is cheap, and available used from online retailers for less than \$5.
-Dartmouth Library has access to an unlimited number of digital copies here (VPN needed to access).
-If you are not able to afford a copy of the book, please let me know as soon as possible.
+New copies of this book are available locally at Still North Books, and e-copies are available for less than \$20.
+In addition, the library has e-copies available for free.
+If you would like a hard copy of the book and are not able to afford it, please let me know as soon as possible.